akshay-gupta7/storefront-backend-postgres-api/README.md

 psql -U postgres CREATE USER udacity WITH PASSWORD 'secret@123'; CREATE DATABASE storefront_db; CREATE DATABSE storefront_test; \c storefront_db GRANT ALL PRIVILEGES ON DATABASE storefront_db TO udacity; \c storefront_test GRANT ALL PRIVILEGES ON DATABASE storefront_test TO udacity;

+.env file is attached in repo for review purpose

 ### 2. DB Creation and Migrations

 Now that you have the structure of the databse outlined, it is time to create the database and migrations.
 Add the npm packages dotenv and db-migrate that we used in the course and setup your Postgres database.
 If you get stuck, you can always revisit the database lesson for a reminder.